DrMayx/VoxelVerseExpBottler/README.md

 ## Changelog
 1.0 - Created a plugin.
 1.1 - Fixed calculating player's xp which allowed players to generate xp through bottling.
+1.1a - Added more customization to the title and lore of the exp bottle.